PLANNING YOUR TRIP

-There are many websites dedicated to the weather in Colorado, as the Americans love following storms more than they love following celebrities fresh out of rehab.
+There are many websites dedicated to the weather in Colorado, as we love following storms almost as much as we love following celebrities fresh out of rehab.
 Our favorite site for the weather is http://www.weather.gov/ and https://alerts.weather.gov/cap/co.php?x=1

 http://www.cotrip.org/map.htm is a great website to show you the road conditions and any current delays and warnings.

 ➜ Where can I park and camp overnight?